metaleap/vscode-appz/libs/go/readme.md

 }
 ```

+TextEditorDecorationTypeBag (to be accessed only via
-TextEditorDecorationTypeBag is a snapshot of `TextEditorDecorationType` state at
+`TextEditorDecorationType.Bag`) is a snapshot of `TextEditorDecorationType`
-the VSC counterparty.
-It is obtained whenever `TextEditorDecorationType`
+state.
+It is auto-updated whenever `TextEditorDecorationType` creations and
-creations and method calls (incl. the dedicated `Get`) resolve or its event
+method calls resolve or its event subscribers (if any) are invoked.
+All
-subscribers are invoked, and therefore (to help always retain a factual view of
-the real full-picture) should not be constructed manually.
-All read-only
-properties are exposed as function-valued fields.
+read-only properties are exposed as function-valued fields.

 #### func (*TextEditorDecorationTypeBag) ReFetch

 ```go
 func (me *TextEditorDecorationTypeBag) ReFetch() func(func())
 ```
-getter docs
+ReFetch requests the current `TextEditorDecorationType` state from the VSC side
+and upon response refreshes this `TextEditorDecorationTypeBag`'s property value
+for `key` to reflect it.

-`return` ── A thenable that resolves when this call has completed at the
+`return` ── a thenable that resolves when this `ReFetch` call has successfully
-counterparty.
+completed at the VSC side.

 #### type ThemableDecorationAttachmentRenderOptions